Mimicoctopus1/6ame/README.md

   * Console: The console (`Ctrl + Shift + J`) is like a terminal but for websites.
 (Also it can do math really quick.)
   * Logs: The build-in Glitch logs are basically the console, only you can't enter anything in: you can only *read* logs and errors.
 Also, it takes logs and errors from index.js, not `public/client.js`.

+### Worldbuilders
+If you'd like to worldbuild, use Ctrl+P or click the search bar above and then type wbfind.
+Select search files for "wbfind" to find the places you should edit if you're a worldbuilder
+* Moves: To make your own moves, find the wbfind tag in index.js with the moves JS object.
+Feel free to add as needed.
+The key: value pair should have the key as the move name as specified in the list of moves in game.json.
+* Map: To make your own maps, go to game.json and put in your own OBJ and MTL urls as neccessary.
+Look to my [TinkerCad profile](https://www.tinkercad.com/users/b1G2lcK1dyz) to find my own models.

 ### To-Do
 If you would like to have a feature added to the game, please request to edit and send me a message the request and I will add it here, but it doesn't pop up, I'm sorry but that means I can't figure it out.
 Also, if you remix my project and add something cool, I would like to add that to mine as well, so please let me know by requesting to edit and, again, putting a message in the request.